ggwhite/go-masker/README.md

 ## Mask the `String`

-`String` methomd requires two parameters, a mask type CONST and a string:
+`String` method requires two parameters, a mask type CONST and a string:
 ``` golang
 package main